 That is quite important, because many people still think that you should wait for the release of the long-term support version (LTS) before migrating.
 This is an outdated vision: if you migrate to Symfony 5.0 or 5.1 now, moving to the next minor versions will be very simple.
 This way, you can benefit from the latest features, while making sure to stick to a maintained version for about five years.

 JD: In a few words, what are the benefits for businesses to migrate to Symfony 5?

 NG: First of all, and this is already enough for me, Symfony 5 is now the best maintained version of Symfony.
 You should also consider that migrating to Symfony 5 allows you to benefit from unprecedented performance improvements.
 These improvements are no longer available in previous versions, including the Symfony 4.4 LTS version.

 And finally, when moving to Symfony 5, you have access to the latest features, but also to the latest simplifications identified in the community.
-For example, Symfony 5.1 introduces a new, more flexible and simpler mechanism, less risky and less costly to maintain, to manage user access.
+For example, Symfony 5.1 introduces a new way to manage access control, which is more flexible and simpler, thus less risky and less costly to maintain.

 To learn more and keep up to date with Symfony evolutions, I strongly encourage companies to send their developer teams to Symfony conferences.
 The next one, SymfonyWorld 2020, will take place online in early December.

 You have missed the first part of this interview?
 Find it here.